iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 The initiative to have a Career Accelerator Phase in the program is golden.
 This phase made me put in real work.
 For the first time, I built huge Data Analysis and Machine Learning projects from scratch to completion, with the guidance of our instructors.
 I would say this phase of the program introduced me to real work.

 ## What enticed me to join the Data Analytics Program?
 Azubi Africa's Data Analytics Program has two phases, the first phase being the Bootcamp Phase and the second phase being the Career Accelerator Phase.
 I was enticed to join the program when I found out that the Career Accelerator Phase would give me the opportunity to practice extensively while still learning.
+I also loved the fees structure of the program, and it encouraged me to take advantage of the opportunity.

 ## What would I say my progress in tech has been since joining the program?
 I would say I have progressed from beginner level to advanced level since joining this program.
 The projects I have built are a testament to this.